johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
     If the 2020 Contest had taken place, Daði was the one to beat.
-So the question is, can Daði top last year's absolute tune?
+So the question is, can Daði top last year’s absolute tune?

     Answer: no.

-    It's a fun synth-pop track with plenty of whacky production, but it's missing the earworm-like hook of *Think About Things*.
+    It’s a fun synth-pop track with plenty of whacky production, but it’s missing the earworm-like hook of *Think About Things*.

 - country: "Ireland"
   emoji: "🇮🇪"